phetsims/acid-base-solutions/doc/implementation-notes.md

 There is no model-view transform in this sim.
 The transform is implicitly 1:1, with identical coordinate frames.
-One unit of distance in the model is one unit of distance in the play area.
+One unit of distance in the model === one unit of distance in the view.
 Positive x is to the right, positive y is down.